Can I use a rowing machine while pregnant? Rowing moderate resistance on a rowing machine is a safe exercise for pregnancy. One of the best too!

 Rowing machine adaptations for pregnancy, Doctors often consider rowing with less resistance during pregnancy as a better way to exercise than rowing and trying to beat the Olympic record time.

-Can I do rowing machine while pregnant, In general, you are not afraid to exercise during pregnancy.
+Can I do a rowing machine while pregnant, In general, you are not afraid to exercise during pregnancy.
 Be sure to check with your doctor for all exercises, including rowing.

-Although we love rowing, your doctor may not like the use of rowing machine while pregnant and ask you to wait to get on the rowing machine until after you deliver.
+Although we love rowing, your doctor may not like the use of a rowing machine while pregnant and ask you to wait to get on the rowing machine until after you deliver.

 People also ask